-If you have lived or experienced the cuisine from the sub-continent, you would notice the BBQ culture that is predominantly found in the region.
-When roaming the markets you will be greeted with the sizzling sounds and the hot amber coals, lined with metal skewers, filled with different variants of beef, lamb, and chicken.
-As they are roasted over the scorching heat the streets are filled with rich smells of meat that would make your mouth salivate like a broken fire hydrant.
+If you have lived or experienced the cuisine from the sub-continent, you will notice the BBQ culture that is predominantly found in the region.
+When roaming the markets, you will be greeted with sizzling sounds and hot amber coals lined with metal skewers and filled with different beef, lamb, and chicken variants.
+As they are roasted over the scorching heat, the streets are filled with rich smells of meat that would make your mouth salivate like a broken fire hydrant.

 Afghan Chopan Kabob

 Selecting The Right Meat For Chopan Kabob Afghanistan

 1 large Red Onion, 2-inch cubes

-1 tbsp Garlic paste
+1 Tbsp Garlic paste

-1 tsp Ginger paste
+1 Tsp Ginger paste

-100 gr Yogurt
+100 Gram Yogurt

-1 ¼ tbsp salt
+1 ¼ Tbsp salt

-½ tsp White pepper
+½ Tsp White pepper

-Coriander Chutney & Naan to Serve
+Coriander Chutney & Naan